charlesreid1-docker/pod-charlesreid1/README.md

 Once you've gotten the whole fleet of containers up, you should be ready to run charlesreid1.com.

-First, though, you'll need to restore the
+First, though, you'll need to restore some files:
-MySQL database from a backup, and restore the images directory for the wiki.

-These can be done using the scripts in `utils-mysql` and `utils-mw`.
+* Restore MySQL wikidb database from backup using scripts in `utils-mysql` dir
+* Restore MediaWiki images dir from backup using scripts in `utils-mw` dir
+* Restore Gitea database and avatars from backup using scripts in `utils-gitea` dir

 ## Volumes